The Complete Guide to the Best Chinese Translators in 2023

 5. Best Character Translator: Purple Culture

 Purple Culture is a site that gives you instant character recognition and translation.
+This site supports typing and handwritten character input on the web for Chinese-to-English translation.

 6. Best Word Translator: Pleco

-7. Best Single-Character Translator: MDBG Chinese
+7. Best Single-character Translator: MDBG Chinese

 To figure out an unknown Chinese character, simply copy and paste it into MDBG Chinese for an instant translation into English.

-8. Best Picture Translator: Papago
+8. Best AI Translator: Papago

-Papago can translate to and from English, Simplified Chinese and Traditional Chinese, as well as 12 other languages.
+While the web tool is limited, the Papago app can translate to and from English, simplified Chinese and traditional Chinese, as well as 12 other languages.
+It has an offline mode, so you can take it with you anywhere you go!

 9. Best Voice Translator: iTranslate